 Figures.
 Figures must be in black and white.
-Submit figures-whether drawings, graphs, or photographs-as highresolution electronic files on a CD as separate files.
+Submit figures-whether drawings, graphs, or photographs-as highresolution electronic files as separate files.
 Label the files, for example, "Smith fig 1" and "Smith fig 2."
-The preferred file formats are JPG and PDF; other acceptable, though less desirable, formats are TIF, EPS, and PS.
-If you are unable to provide files in these formats, please provide camera-ready copy (high-quality printouts on high-quality paper).
-The resolution of scanned images must be at least 300 dpi.
-For each figure, provide one high-quality black-and-white printout on high-quality paper; for original photographs, the printout must be on glossy paper.
+The preferred file formats are JPG and PDF.
+If you are submitting as a PDF, please embed all fonts.
 In the printed volume figures will appear in black and white only and may be reduced from their original size.
 Contributors are advised to make a trial reduction of complex figures to ensure that patterns, shading, and letters will remain distinct when reduced.
 Include a north arrow and latitude and longitude lines on maps.
 Use consistent labels and abbreviations and the same style of lettering for all figures if possible.
 Number figures consecutively, and specifically refer to each in the text.
 Provide a caption for each figure.
 Gather the captions together, and place them at the end of the electronic text file, following the "Literature Cited" section; include the captions in the printouts.